Dave and Mark presented a talk on sustainable software development at BelTech:

-A couple years ago, all data centres represented about 1% of global electricity use.
+A couple of years ago, all data centres represented about 1% of global electricity use.
 That’s grown massively as more workloads move to the cloud.
-AWS, Google and Microsoft have made great strides over the past number of years in their sustainability journey.
+AWS, Google, and Microsoft have made great strides over the past number of years in their sustainability journey.
 Google and Microsoft have been a little ahead in their journey.
 But AWS is rapidly catching up.

-That stat about global data centres using one per cent of global energy is crucial.
+That stat about global data centres using one percent of global energy is crucial.
 With the rise of technology, that global energy need will increase tenfold in the next 10 years.
 So companies need to reflect on what they can do differently.

 AWS Sustainability Approach

 One way to describe it is with this diagram.
 AWS came out with their software sustainability story at AWS re:Invent 2021.
-Werner Vogels (VP & CTO Amazon.com) used this diagram to explain the standard that AWS has.
+Werner Vogels (VP & CTO of Amazon.com) used this diagram to explain the standard that AWS has.
 And I think it is a great way of describing it.

 AWS has a shared responsibility concept.
 They run the compute or computer and you run the software.
 So there’s a line between their responsibility and your responsibility as a cloud user.
 Adrian took that same concept and applied that to sustainability.

 AWS has responsibility for the data centre, cooling the servers, managing water usage, etc. Everything that is needed to build a data centre.
 And that’s what they report on.
 Your responsibility, as a customer, is for the cloud software you write.
 Your stored data, how you deploy things, and the recency of your code.
 AWS is not going to tell you to write more efficient software.
 That’s your responsibility.